 Critical equipment, such as equipment necessary to perform Abnormal Operating Procedure (AOP) or Emergency Operating Procedure (EOP) actions, is not below the maximum room water level calculated for flooding events as described in AOPs or EOPs (as applicable).

+Water levels and associated effects (e.g., waves, run-up, or debris) will not impair support functions or the performance of necessary actions.

+Procedures or activities include a discussion on warning time and notification that a flood is imminent (external flooding).

+Procedures or activities can be executed as specified and within the required timeframe (e.g., closure of water-tight doors achievable in the available timeframe).

+Presence of other factors (e.g., equipment availability and staffing) will not prevent implementation of required actions.

+Proposed actions will not result in consequences that adversely affect other required safety or security functions (e.g., impairing required cooling functions).

+Procedures include a discussion on how long the site could be flooded and appropriate considerations for the duration of the flood (e.g., availability of required consumables) (external flooding).

+Consider observing flood mitigation drills and tabletops when possible.

 Other Considerations

 Sources of potential flooding that are not analyzed or not adequately maintained, for example failure of flexible piping expansion joints, failure of fire protection system sprinklers, roof leaks, rest room backups, and failure of service water lines.
+For external flooding, are processes in place for incorporating or assimilating information from external sources (e.g., the National Oceanic and Atmospheric Administration or Army Corp of Engineers).

 Inaccessible power cables (e.g., those found in underground bunkers/manholes, cable trenches, cable troughs, above ground and underground duct banks, underground vaults, etc.) are adequately protected from environmental conditions and being monitored (through inspection and/or testing) in accordance with licensee programs.
 Cable support structures are consistent with the design and any licensee commitments.
 Additional guidance on inaccessible power cables can be found in Attachment 1.